oclif/fancy-test/README.md

   // check to ensure the operation was successful .run(ctx => expect(ctx.user.foo).to.equal('bar'))

-  // end is essentially mocha's it(expectation, callback)
+  // it is essentially mocha's it(expectation, callback)
   // start the test and provide a description .it('POST /api/user/foo updates the user')
 })